bsayli/codegen-blueprint/README.md

 ## 🧱 Architecture Overview

-Architecture isn’t only drawn — it executes here ⬇
+Architecture isn’t only drawn — it executes here.

+Hexagonal Architecture is not a stylistic choice in Codegen Blueprint.
+It is a **structural requirement** for the platform’s core promise:

+> **Generate once.
+> Evolve across frameworks, runtimes, and languages — without rewriting the core.**

+Spring Boot is the first adapter — not the foundation.

 📌 Want the architectural deep dive?